SymfonyCasts/api-platform3/sfcasts/pagination.md

 Ok cool... but what we *really* need to do is determine the *actual* current page and then use that to return only a *subset* of the results.
-Like, if we're showing 10 per page and we're on page 2, we should only return quests 11 through 20.
+Like, if we're showing 10 per page... and we're on page 2, we should return quests 11 through 20.

 Pagination works via a `?page` query parameter: `?page=2` should mean we're on page 2.
 But our code isn't reading this yet.
 Look: it still thinks we're on page 1...